-Here all regard him [Bonaparte] as a man of genius…. his calmness amidst the most stirring scenes is as wonderful as his extraordinary rapidity in changing his plans if obliged to do so by unforeseen circumstances.
+Here all regard him [Napoleon] as a man of genius…. his calmness amidst the most stirring scenes is as wonderful as his extraordinary rapidity in changing his plans if obliged to do so by unforeseen circumstances.

 –Henri Clarke, from a report on the Italian Campaign